wrought/clue-clone/README.md

 2. Where?
 What room will be the best environment?
 3. and with What theory (tool)?
 What real theorem will be used to disprove Professor Blahblah's Last Theorem?

 The answer lies in the little envelope resting on the stairway marked X in the center of the board.
 The envelope contains 3 cards.
-One card tells who does it, another card reveals the room in which it can all happened, and the third card discloses the theory (tool) used.
+One card tells who can do it, another card reveals the room in which it can all happen, and the third card discloses the theory (tool) used.

 The player who, by the process of deduction and good plain common sense, first identifies the 3 solution cards hidden in the little envelope, wins the game.
 This is accomplished by players moving into the rooms and making "suggestions" of what they believe is the room, the person and the theory (tool) for the purpose of gaining information.
 This information may reveal which cards are in other players' hands and which cards are missing and must, therefore, be hidden in the little envelope.